Explore a southern city known for its unique houses, cobblestone streets and Fort Sumter (which I didn’t visit).

 The other house museum I visited was the Aiken-Rhett House, built in 1820.
 The Aiken family lived in the home for 142 years (1975).
 It was donated to the Charleston Museum and never lived in again.
 It’s one of the most original, intact Charleston houses.
 It wasn’t fully modernized.

-Jana Irving Some of the original furniture still remains.
+Wandering Jana Some of the original furniture still remains.
 They also use the house as a gallery for local artists.
 Visiting in the summer would be a bit uncomfortable in the summer.
 There is no air conditioning.

-Jana Irving Gorgeous.
+Wandering Jana Gorgeous.

-Jana Irving More original gas lights.
+Wandering Jana More original gas lights.

 Charleston is a great city to just walk around in.
 I really enjoyed my visit.
 I plan to return because I still need to make it out to Fort Sumter.